Core Courses (30 Credits)

 Covers the problems of generating and utilizing cost data for the dual purpose of managerial control and product costing.
 Cost accounting principles and procedures are studied in relation to the accumulation and reporting of material, labor, and variable and fixed overhead costs.
 Actual, normal, and standard cost systems are examined in both a job order and process manufacturing setting.
 Cost control, cost planning, and cost analysis as used in assisting the managerial function are studied.

-- **Can be substituted for Advanced Auditing and Accounting Information Systems (22:835:626)
+- **Advanced Auditing and Accounting Information Systems (22:835:626) can be substituted for this course.

 - ***Income Taxation (22:835:603) can be substituted for this course.